Plymouth Playhouse

-Plymouth Playhouse, also known as ABC Album, is a half-hour American television anthology series that aired in 1953.
+Plymouth Playhouse, also known as ABC Album, is a half-hour American television anthology series that aired in 1953 to present "pilot program concepts."

 History

-Fifteen episodes aired on the American Broadcasting Company (ABC) from April 12, 1953, to June 21, 1953.
-Some of the productions were live while others were pre-recorded.
+The program was initially called ABC Album but it became known as Plymouth Playhouse when Plymouth became a sponsor beginning with the April 26, 1953, broadcast.
+ABC described the sponsorship (estimated at $250,000) as "one of the largest television sales since the merger of ABC with United Paramount Theaters".
+Episodes aired on the American Broadcasting Company (ABC) from April 12, 1953, to June 21, 1953.
+Some of the productions were live while others were filmed.
 It was hosted by David Cook.
-ABC, CBS, and NBC used the program to audition possible series in the hopes of gaining sponsorship for the 1953 TV season.
+ABC used the program to audition possible series in the hopes of gaining sponsorship for the fall 1953 TV season.